optimap

 • show_progress (bool, optional) – Show progress bar, by default None

-• method (str, optional) – Optical flow method to use, by default None which means 'farneback' if a CUDA GPU is available, or 'farneback_cpu' otherwise
+• method (str, optional) – Optical flow method, See FlowEstimator class for list of available methods.
+By default None which means 'farneback' if a CUDA GPU is available and 'farneback_cpu' otherwise.

 Returns: